Channel logo

 TV-PG

 Truth-functional logic provides the tools to assess many of the conclusions we make about the world.
-In the previous lecture, you were introduced to truth tables, which map out the implications of an argument’s premises.
+Previously, you were introduced to truth tables, which map out the implications of an argument's premises.
 Deepen your proficiency with this technique, which has almost magical versatility.

 12. S1 E12 - Truth Tables and Validity